-For a nostalgic night out uninhibited by screaming kids begging for more tokens, you need to step foot-first into Sydney’s best adult-worthy arcades.
+For a nostalgic night out that's guaranteed to be uninhibited by screaming kids begging for more tokens, you need to step foot-first into Sydney’s best adult-worthy arcades.
 And lucky for you, Sydney is packed to the rafters with gaming bars loaded with Mario Kart, boozy bubble tea, pinball and a casual table of air hockey or two.

 Game faces on, here are the eight best arcades and bars to check out in Sydney.